-Home > Health & Wellness > Health Library > Mistletoe Extracts (PDQ®): Complementary and alternative medicine - Health Professional Information [NCI]
+Home > Health & Wellness > Health Library > Mistletoe Extracts (PDQ®): Integrative, alternative, and complementary therapies - Health Professional Information [NCI]

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.